Profile: Uli al-Baas

 or see Part 1: How to Use Militia Spotlight: Profiles

-Uli al-Baas is an Iran-linked propaganda and paramilitary formation, with stated ambitions to form a new anti-government insurgent and political structure in Syria.
+An Iran-linked propaganda and paramilitary formation with stated ambitions to form a new anti-government insurgent and political structure in Syria.

-Name: Jabhat al-Muqawama al-Islamiya fi Surya-Uli al-Baas (Islamic Resistance Front in Syria – Possessors of Might)
+Name: Jabhat al-Muqawama al-Islamiya fi Surya-Uli al-Baas (Islamic Resistance Front in Syria–Possessors of Might)

 History and objectives:

-Figure 1: UAB video featuring a blurred image of fighters, February 27, 2025. - In March 2025, UAB claimed its first joint kinetic operations with the so-called Syrian Popular Resistance-Dir al-Sahil Forces against the new government in Syria.
-On March 8, UAB released a statement claiming that “…Turkish, Zionist, American, and Arab occupiers — seek to eliminate the Syrian people and fragment them into easily conquerable pieces so their wealth can be plundered.”
-A later UAB statement on April 17 claimed the British and the Russians are among the “occupiers of Syria”.
+Figure 1: UAB video featuring a blurred image of fighters, February 27, 2025. - On March 8, 2025, UAB claimed its first joint kinetic operations with the so-called "Syrian Popular Resistance" forces against the new government.
+The statement declared that “Turkish, Zionist, American, and Arab occupiers seek to eliminate the Syrian people and fragment them into easily conquerable pieces so their wealth can be plundered.”
+Later, an April 17 UAB statement claimed that the United Kingdom and Russia are among the “occupiers of Syria.”

 - On May 5-7, 2025, UAB claimed to have held its “First General Extraordinary Conference” in Damascus, announcing a “Unified Military Council” and the launch of a campaign of “organized revolutionary escalation.”

-On June 3, 2025, UAB posted its first low-quality video showing rocket launchers and claimed to have fired into Israeli-held Golan.
-This marked the group’s first partially verifiable military claim and the first cross-border strike since Assad’s fall in December 2024.On July 8, 2025, UAB released a statement formally confirmed the structure of the General Leadership and declared that it would lead all field, political, and media operations.
-The document also announced the full dissolution of the old political office and tasked Dr. Tariq Hamad (name unverified) with forming a new political bureau within 15 days which will work under the General Leadership.
+Figure 2: UAB statement, July 8, 2025. - On July 8, 2025, UAB released a statement formally confirming the structure of the General Leadership and declaring that it would lead all field, political, and media operations.
+The document also announced the full dissolution of the old political office and tasked Dr. Tariq Hamad (name unverified) with forming a new political bureau within fifteen days to work under the General Leadership.

-Figure 2: UAB statement, July 8, 2025. - On July 6, UAB announced the death of its Deputy Commander-in-Chief, Brigadier General Muhammad Badran (Abu Ali).
-He was reportedly killed by Israeli forces while leading an operation in the town of Nawa in the Daraa countryside.
+- On July 6, 2025, UAB announced the death of its deputy commander-in-chief, Brig.
+Gen. Muhammad Badran (Abu Ali).
+He was reportedly killed by Israeli forces while leading an operation in the town of Nawa in the Deraa countryside.

 Figure 3: Members of the Syrian Resistance Front pledging allegiance to UAB, July 15, 2025.
 UAB now presents itself as an ideologically driven movement with aspirations to act across Syria through a centralized leadership and integrated “resistance” project.